ZoinerTejada/hdinsight-docs/hdinsight-log-management.md

 ![HDInsight log file example](./media/hdinsight-troubleshoot-failed-cluster/logs.png)

 ### Accessing the Hadoop-generated log files
 HDInsight stores its log files in both the cluster file system and in Azure storage.
-You can examine log files in the cluster by opening a remote desktop connection to the cluster and browsing the file system or by using the Hadoop YARN Status portal on the remote head node server.
+You can examine log files in the cluster by opening an SSH connection to the cluster and browsing the file system or by using the Hadoop YARN Status portal on the remote head node server.
 You can examine the log files in Azure storage using any of the tools that can access and download data from Azure storage.
 Examples are AZCopy, CloudXplorer, and the Visual Studio Server Explorer.
 You can also use powershell and the Azure Storage Client libraries, or the Azure .NET SDKs, to access data in Azure blob storage.

 Hadoop runs the work of the jobs in task attempts on various nodes in the cluster.
 HDInsight can initiate speculative task attempts, terminating the other task attempts that do not complete first.
 This generates significant activity that is logged to the controller, stderr and syslog log files as it happens.
 In addition, multiple tasks attempts are running simultaneously, but a log file can only display results linearly.